Team-Blurbit/Blurbit/README.md

 - [x] User can log in to view reviews and recent searches.
 - [x] User can stay logged in.
 - [x] User can log out on the search page.
+- [x] User can view a map view of the phone's current surrounding location.
+- [x] User can see book stores in surrounding location as blue markers and view their name on click.
 - [ ] User can search a book by title.

 **Required Must-have Stories**